Home Doh Ref

 ], function(auth, core, pluginA, pluginB) { // Order is flexible, resolved by name

-// Not by position in the dependency array
+// NOT by position in the dependency array, and NO automatic global scope searching

 // Access async dependency from Doh.load dynamically